UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone1/index.md

 **5 points**

 0. We will be assigning students to teams randomly.
-Team assignments  are on canvas in the entry called [Groups for Collaborative Project](https://canvas.ubc.ca/courses/126199/pages/groups-for-collaborative-project).
+Team assignments  are on canvas in the entry called [Groups for Collaborative Project]().

 For both collaborative project milestones, you'll be working with your teammate(s) on the same GitHub repository (or "repo").
 One person in the team will need to make the repository; the other(s) can then join that repo.

 1. Have one group member make a repository on GitHub, by following the steps found on canvas in the entry called [Collaborative Project: Create a repository for your team](https://canvas.ubc.ca/courses/126199/pages/collaborative-project-create-a-repository-for-your-team).
-One completed, your repository should automatically be listed as part of the [stat545ubc-2023 Organization](https://github.com/stat545ubc-2023).
+One completed, your repository should automatically be listed as part of the [stat545ubc-2024 Organization](https://github.com/stat545ubc-2024).

 2. That same group member must now add their teammates to the repository as collaborators.
 To do this:

     1. Go to your repository's homepage.
-The URL is probably <https://github.com/stat545ubc-2023/collaborative-groupX>, where X is your group number.
+The URL is probably <https://github.com/stat545ubc-2024/collaborative-groupX>, where X is your group number.
     2. Go to "Settings" -\> "Manage Access"
     3. Click the green "Invite teams or people" button.
     4. Input one teammate's github username (you'll have to do one at a time).